World Future Energy Summit to accelerate meeting COP28 climate goals

 PHOTO

-- Businesses and nations to explore pathways to low-carbon economies and reduced emissions, while powerful speaker platform exceeds 160 regional and global experts

-Abu Dhabi, UAE – This month’s World Future Energy Summit hosted by Masdar in Abu Dhabi is set to accelerate the remarkable progress made at COP28 last year, when the landmark ‘UAE Consensus’ was forged at the first-ever UN Climate summit held in the Emirates.
+This month’s World Future Energy Summit, hosted by Masdar in Abu Dhabi, is set to accelerate the remarkable progress made at COP28 last year, when the landmark ‘UAE Consensus’ was forged at the first-ever UN climate summit held in the Emirates.

 The groundbreaking UAE Consensus and its multi-faceted mandates will be at the core of discussions at the World Future Energy Summit, where a dedicated Climate and Environment Conference will explore the expansive outcomes of COP28.

-With more than 350 global thought leaders and industry experts set to convene and assess how companies and communities can meet their carbon neutral objectives, the World Future Energy Summit is set to run from April 16-18 at Abu Dhabi National Exhibition Centre (ADNEC).
+With more than 350 global thought leaders and industry experts set to convene and assess how companies and communities can meet their carbon-neutral objectives, the World Future Energy Summit is set to run from 16th-18th April at Abu Dhabi National Exhibition Centre (ADNEC).

-With COP28 and the UAE Consensus opening new ways of looking at climate challenge and prioritising new solutions from a broad spectrum of stakeholders, the world’s warmest year on record spurred a host of global nations to agree to ‘transition away’ from fossil fuels for the first time.
+With COP28 and the UAE Consensus opening new ways of looking at climate challenges and prioritising new solutions from a broad spectrum of stakeholders, the world’s warmest year on record spurred a host of nations to agree to ‘transition away’ from fossil fuels for the first time.

 The forward-thinking group of nations also made the powerful commitment to triple renewable energy worldwide by 2030, and double energy efficiency improvements over the same seven-year window.
 The petroleum sector pledged to reduce its carbon emissions to net zero by 2050, while fostering innovation and new fuels such as green hydrogen.